 Issue: I cannot attach to an object any more after running my program once

-In order to prevent this from happening you should always use the stop button instead of simply halting operation.
-That way the close subVI gets called and the Phidget will be released.
+In order to prevent this from happening you should use a software stop button when possible instead of halting operation.
+That way the Close subVI gets called and the Phidget will be released.